“If you confuse, you lose”

 Should You Change Your Brand Name?

-First, if you’re reading this, it suggests that you want what’s best for your business—even if it’s hard.
-And you should be genuinely encouraged by that.
+First, if you’re reading this, it suggests that you’re willing to do what’s best for your business—even if it’s hard.
+And you should be encouraged by that.
 Really.

 But is it for you?
 If you’re considering a brand name change, these 9 questions should make the answer pretty clear: